yi-json/jsonyi.dev/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Also known as [JSON](https://www.json.org/json-en.html), I was previously a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) in the Account Opening team.
+Also known as [JSON](https://www.json.org/json-en.html), I'm an incoming Software Development Engineer Intern at [Amazon](https://www.amazon.com/) in the AWS Insights and Optimizations team, and was previously a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) in the Account Opening team.
 I am currently a junior at [UNC-Chapel Hill](https://unc.edu) double-majoring in Computer Science (B.S.) and Statistics and Analytics (B.S.).

 I'm also a TA for COMP 550 (Algorithms), and was previously a TA for COMP 211 (System Fundamentals) in C for Fall 2024, and COMP 210 (Data Structures) in Java from Fall 2023 to Spring 2024.